payroc/payroc-sdk-dotnet/reference.md

 <dl>
 <dd>

-Request the balance of an Electronic Benefit Transfer (EBT) card.
+Use this method to view the balance of an Electronic Benefit Transfer (EBT) card.

+If the request is successful, our gateway returns the current balance of an EBT card.
 </dd>
 </dl>
 </dd>